Children’s Book Project Program Grants

 Application deadlines for 2017 grant cycles are 1 March, 1 May and 1 October (postmark date).
 There is no need to send your application by Express or Certified Mail etc., as we look at the postmark date for adherence to the deadline.

 Grants will be awarded and grant recipients will be posted on our website by 15 March, 15 May and 15 October.
-Acceptance packets will be mailed within 10-15 days after we announce the Children’s Book Project grant recipients.
+Acceptance packets will be mailed within 10-15 days after we announce the Children’s Book Project grant recipients on our website.
+We are not able to notify librarians who did not receive a grant.

 - To complete a fillable Adobe Acrobat PDF click on Children’s Book Project Grant Application.